SEL-Columbia/Nigeria_R_Training/README.md

 Visualizations in R
 -----
-Okay, now we get to see one of the places where R really shines.
+Okay, now we get to see another one of the places where R really shines.
 The `ggplot2` library is one of the best data visualization libraries out there, when you want to create graphics based on data (the only thing it doesn't do is interactive graphics).
 It is based on Wilkinson's [grammar of graphics](http://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448) and written by [Hadley Wickam](http://had.co.nz), who also wrote `plyr` and several other extremely useful R libraries.
 In this tutorial, I will use borrow from [Josef Fruehwald's tutorial](http://www.ling.upenn.edu/~joseff/avml2012/#Section_1.1), and make it more relevant to Nigeria data.

  * Question: can anyone remember how to load the `ggplot2` library into their Rstudio environment.
  * What if you got an error (try the import command with ggplot3 instead of ggplot2).
 Does anyone remember the command for installing the library on your computer?